dhis2/docker-deployment/README.md

 #### Backup Database

-The database can be backed up in two different formats
+The database can be backed up in two different formats: `custom` and `plain`.
+The default format is `custom` but it can be changed by setting the `POSTGRES_BACKUP_FORMAT` environment variable to either value.

 A backup of the database can be created by executing the following command